yclas/documentation/facebook-integration-for-classifieds.md

 ## Post latest ads on your Facebook wall
+Deprecated feature, we will reenable this as soon as facebook allows it again

 Automatically post the latest ads of your site on your facebook wall.
 [This guide]({{ site.baseurl }}/auto-post-social-media/) explains how to create a Facebook App and configure the settings in your website panel to enable this feature.